ILFSLOL/ILFSLOL/README.md

 - I'm currently working on some cool things. ;)
 - I’m currently learning Python and AutoHotKey
 - I’m looking to collaborate on gaming  utility code.
 - How to reach me?
-You can Reach me on discord
+You can Reach me on IG @ILFSLOL

 <!---
 ILFSLOL/ILFSLOL is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.